zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Strictly speaking, “data” is a plural noun, althoug h it is often used now as a singular noun.
 So, you should say “data are” instea d of “data is,” but the singular of data, which is “datum” (datum), is not used very  much anymore.
 So, we’ve sort

-of lost that distinction between the singular and t he plural.
+of lost that distinction between the singular and the plural.
 Lorenzo says that Pamela should not “divulge” personal information. “ To divulge” (divulge) means to share something private or secret with someone e lse – to tell someone something that you consider very personal or privat e.

-Lorenzo says, “You don’t know who may gain access t o your page.”
+Lorenzo says, “You don’t know who may gain access to your page.”
 “To gain (gain) access (access)” means to obtain the ability  to see something that would normally be hidden or secret.
 So, for example, your  email account is something that normally only you look at, but if you gave you r username and password to another person, that person could gain access to yo ur account and see all of your emails.

 Pamela says, “There are privacy safeguards on this site.”
 “Privacy” (privacy) refers to things that are secret or hidden or priva te.
 The word “safeguard” (safeguard) refers to something that is supposed to  protect you or protect, in this case, information.
 “Privacy safeguards” would be th ings that protect your personal data, your personal information, so that no one else can see it.

 Pamela says, “I can block anyone I don’t know from getting access, so no one can see what I post without permission.”
 “To block”  (block) someone from doing something means to not allow someone to do somethin g – to prevent someone from doing something.
 Pamela says she can block any one from getting access to her website “so no one can see what I post without permission.”
 “Permission” (permission) is the right to have, see, or do somet hing.
 We might also use the word “authorization” or “consent” (consent).

 Lorenzo says, “Well, the people who run the website  itself have access.”
-He’s telling Pamela that Facebook and Twitter and other social media websites can see your information – the people at the company, t he people who own those websites, can see your personal information.
+He’s telling Pamela that Facebook and Twitter and other social media websites can see your information – the people at the company, the people who own those websites, can see your personal information.
 Lorenz o says, “They could track what you do and what you post and extract data from  your page to sell to third- party buyers.”
 “To track” (track) means to observe something, usually over a long period of time – “to monitor,” we might also say to  express the same idea.

 “To extract” (extract) something is to take somethi ng out of a larger body or to remove a part of something.
 If you’re going to extr act data, you are going to be taking pieces of information from a larger list of information or, in this case, from a website or web page.
 Of course, many websites tak e your information and use it in certain ways.
 The most common way would be to  sell that information to “third-party buyers.”
 “Third (third) – party (party )” refers to an organization or a person who is not part of, in this case, the compan y.

 So, if Facebook takes your information and sells it  to another advertising company, the advertising company would be considere d a third party.
 The word “party” is not just a noun for a celebration like a  birthday party.
 It is also used in legal situations, or when we’re talking about the l aw, to refer to a person or company.
 There are two parties in any lawsuit.
 One party, one person or group, is trying to get money from another person or group .
 Those are the two parties involved.

 Pamela says, “No, they can’t do that.
-I’d know if t hey were doing that.”
+I’d know if they were doing that.”
 Lorenzo asks, “How?”
 Pamela says, “Well . . .”
 In other wor ds, Pamela here is saying that if one of these websites takes her information, she  will know about it, but Lorenzo asks, “How?”
 How will you know?
 Then he continues, “As I said, that’s happening as we speak,” meaning right now, “and those are the  legitimate uses of your information.”
 “Legitimate” (legitimate) means real or allowed.
 Sometimes we use the word also to mean “not false” or “not fake.”

 Lorenzo is saying that websites can already do this  with your information.
 Then he adds, “Hackers can gain access, too, with malici ous intent.”
 A “hacker” (hacker) is a person who uses their knowledge of co mputers to gain access to secret information on your web page or on your own computer.
 Hackers often have malicious intent.
 “Malicious” (malicious) mean s bad or evil.
 “Malicious intent” would be having plans to do bad things.